 “But it is Newcastle, it always has been like this and it will continue to be so.
 I take a bit of advice from the great Graeme Souness who’s managed Liverpool, Glasgow Rangers, Galatasaray, big, big clubs in their own right and he found Newcastle the most difficult.

 “I can understand, after being in the hot seat now, where he’s come from.
 But as I said it’s a great job, a difficult job but a great job.”

 For all they lack in quality – and even Bruce admits their style is not for the purists – this Newcastle side have drawn fans back in time and again with their doggedness and determination, characteristics Bruce puts down to a “ healthy dressing room” spearheaded by the team’s leaders.

 “There’s been a core of them at the club since the Championship days.
 All of those people, your Jamaals [Lascelles], your Matt Ritchies, your Jonjo Shelveys, Isaac Hayden, who all make that group and they’re very, very strong in it.

 “They’ve got a good work ethic.
 They’ve got a determination to succeed.
 Yes, we understand we might not be the greatest football team however, we’ve got a great spirit and that takes you a long way in this world - especially in football and it is a great privilege to manage them I have to tell you.”

-Eight points now separate Newcastle from the drop zone and with nine games to go, it would take a remarkable collapse to surrender their Premier League status this season.
+Eleven points now separate Newcastle from the drop zone and with eight games to go, it appears all but certain the Magpies will be playing Premier League football once again next season.

-Having been afforded some breathing room by their victory over fellow strugglers Southampton last time out, Bruce believes now could be the right time experimenting with a new way of playing.
+With the weekend's victory over Sheffield United having provided further breathing room from the drop zone, Bruce believes now could be the right time experimenting with a new way of playing.